FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/local-development.md

 docker compose up -d
 ```

-## 🐳 Docker-compose components 🐳
+## 🐳 Docker-compose setup 🐳

-The docker-compose configuration that you just ran contains the following components:
+The docker-compose configuration that you just ran creates the components which perform the following actions:

 ### 1. Preprocessor
 Generates keys and preprocessed data for the decryption threshold network.